 The 1940 Act imposes a similar 200% asset coverage requirement with respect to any preferred shares that the Fund may issue.
 Immediately after any such issuance, the Fund's total assets (including the proceeds from the issuance of the preferred shares and of any indebtedness constituting senior securities) must be at least equal to 200% of the liquidation value of the outstanding preferred shares (i.e., such liquidation value may not exceed 50% of the Fund's total assets, including the proceeds from the issuance of the preferred shares and of any outstanding indebtedness constituting senior securities).
 Following the issuance of preferred shares, the Fund would not be permitted to declare any cash dividend or other distribution on the common shares or purchase any of the common shares (through tender offers or otherwise), unless it would satisfy this 200% asset coverage after deducting the amount of the dividend, other distribution, or share purchase price, as the case may be.
-If the Fund were to have senior securities in the form of both indebtedness and preferred shares outstanding at the same time, it would be subject to the 300% asset coverage requirement with respect to the amount of the indebtedness and the 200% asset coverage requirement with respect to the amount of the indebtedness and
+If the Fund were to have senior securities in the form of both indebtedness and preferred shares outstanding at the same time, it would be subject to the 300% asset coverage requirement with respect to the amount of the indebtedness and the 200% asset coverage requirement with respect to the preferred shares.

-If preferred shares are outstanding, two of the Fund's directors would be elected by the holders of the preferred shares, voting separately as a class.
-The remaining directors of the Fund would be elected by holders of common shares and preferred shares voting together as a single class.
+If preferred shares are outstanding, the holders of the preferred shares, voting separately as a class, would elect two of the Fund's directors.
+Holders of common shares and preferred shares voting together as a single class would elect the remaining directors of the Fund.
 In the unlikely event the Fund failed to pay dividends on preferred shares for two years or failed to make payments on senior securities, holders of preferred shares and, under certain circumstances, the holders of any senior securities that are in default, would be entitled to elect a majority of the directors of the Fund.
 The failure to pay dividends or make other distributions could result in the Fund's ceasing to qualify for treatment as a regulated investment company under the Internal Revenue Code of 1986, as amended ("Code"), which could have a material adverse effect on the value of the common shares.